-Jennifer Block has been a journalist for twelve years.
-She write about women, health, science, sustainability, abuses of power, and social justice.
+Jennifer Block has been a journalist for fifteen years.
+She writes frequently about women, health, and power.

-Her work has appeared in Time, The Daily Beast, The Village Voice, Babble, ELLE, ReadyMade, Walrus and many other publications.
-Her investigative pieces have tackled such provocative issues as police harassment of street prostitutes, the ethics of "gestational" surrogacy, abortion tourism, and the politics of sex ed.
+Her work has appeared in Time, Newsweek/Daily Beast, The Village Voice, Babble, ELLE, Pacific Standard, The Baffler, and many other publications.
+Her investigative pieces have tackled police harassment of street prostitutes, the ethics of "gestational" surrogacy, abortion tourism, and pharmaceutical companies' influence on medicine.

 A former editor at Ms. magazine, Jennifer was also a senior editor at the short-lived but well-loved sustainable lifestyle magazine Plenty.
 There she wrote about human composting, the international bicycle protest Critical Mass, and the raw-food diet.